To the majority of us, productivity doesn’t come naturally. Accomplishing everything effortlessly is just not who I am as a person.

 The Ivy Lee method

-This may be a good choice if you’re a beginner in productivity planning.
-The method is simple – so simple that it raises suspicion of its effectiveness.
+Ivy Lee was a productivity consultant who worked for Charles M. Schwab, the CEO of Bethlehem Steel Corporation.
+Lee’s job was to enhance the company’s efficiency.
+With a long history, the Ivy Lee method dates back to 1918, and it may be a good choice if you’re a beginner at creating productivity plans.
+The method is simple — so simple that it raises suspicion of its effectiveness.
 But maybe its simplicity is the reason it’s so effective?

 - At the end of every workday, write down 6 tasks you need to accomplish tomorrow.